What is the Federal Housing Administration?

 How is FHA funded?

-FHA is the only government agency that operates entirely from its self-generated income and costs the taxpayers nothing.
-The proceeds from the mortgage insurance paid by the homeowners are captured in an account that is used to operate the program entirely.
+FHA is the only government agency that operates from its self-generated income.
+The Mortgage insurance premiums it collects from borrowers via lenders are used to operate the program.
 FHA provides a huge economic stimulation to the country in the form of home and community development, which trickles down to local communities in the form of jobs, building suppliers, tax bases, schools, and other forms of revenue.